thisrohangupta/changelog/cd-platform/nomad/google_functions.md

 #### Creating an Infrastructure Definition

-User's will need a GCP Connector with the permissions to deploy google functions in GCP.
+User's will need a GCP Connector with the permissions to deploy google functions in GCP.User's can pick an existing connector or create a new one from scratch.
 Below is a Sample Infrastructure Definition.
-User's can pick an existing connector or create a new one from scratch.

 ```YAML
 infrastructureDefinition: